datenwurm/zim-custom-tools/README.md

 Name | Description
 --- | ---
-gnome-screenshot-area.py | Takes a screenshot of an area gnome-screenshot-interactive.py | Takes a screenshot
-gnome-screenshot-window.py | Takes a screenshot of a selected window
+csv-to-table.py | Transforms the selected comma separated text into a table gnome-screenshot-area.py | Takes a screenshot of an area gnome-screenshot-interactive.py | Takes a screenshot gnome-screenshot-window.py | Takes a screenshot of a selected window